 On June 30, 1997, GTC sold to SCI Systems, Inc., SCI Systems De Mexico S.A de C.V. and SCI Holdings, Inc. (collectively, "SCI"), all of GTC's investment in the capital stock and/or equity interests of three of its wholly-owned subsidiaries, Group Technologies S.A. de C.V., Group Technologies Suprimentos de Informatica Industria E Comercio Ltda., and Group Technologies Integracoes em Electronica Ltda.
 These three subsidiaries comprised all of the Company's Latin American operations.
 GTC also sold or assigned to SCI certain assets principally used in or useful to the operations being sold, including accounts receivable, inventory, equipment, accounts payable and equipment leases.
-The fiscal period for the first six months of 1997 for GTC ended on June 29, 1997, therefore, the transaction is not reflected in the Company's accompanying consolidated financial statements.

 The initial sales price of the aforementioned assets amounted to \$18,000,000 in cash and the assumption by SCI of certain liabilities.
-The price is subject to subsequent adjustment, upward or downward, based upon, among other things, the value of the net assets of the GTC's Latin American operations at June 29, 1997.
-This adjustment is expected to be a reduction in purchase price of approximately \$2,900,000, subject to final determination in accordance with the purchase and sale agreement.
-GTC will record a gain on the sale in the third quarter, net of costs, amounting to approximately \$3,200,000.
+Pursuant to procedures described in the purchase and sale agreement, the price is subject to subsequent adjustment, upward or downward, based upon, among other things, the value of the net assets of the GTC's Latin American operations at June 29, 1997.
+GTC expects to repay \$2,900,000 of the initial sales price to SCI, subject to a final determination to be made in accordance with the purchase and sale agreement.
+The Company recognized a gain of \$3,200,000 during the three month period ended September 30, 1997, after giving consideration to GTC's recorded liability and expected repayment of \$2,900,000, relative to this disposition.